 Please note that currently my email is not HIPPA secured.
 In other words, please do not give out personal health information over email.

-First of all, what in the heck is an EAMP and what does that stand for?
+First of all, what in the heck is an AP, Dilp.OM and what does that stand for?

-EAMP stands for East Asian Medical Practitioner.
-That means the practitioner, such as myself, holds a Master’s Degree in Acupuncture and Oriental Medicine and is licensed to practice as such in the State of Washington.
-Washington State also requires that in order to hold the EAMP license, the practitioner must also be nationally certified by the NCCAOM, National Certification Commission for Acupuncture and Oriental Medicine.
+AP, Dilp.O.M means Acupuncture Physician, Diplomat of Oriental Medicine.
+In the state of Florida an acupuncturist is a physician and has completed a medical Master’s Degree in Acupuncture and Oriental Medicine.
+A Diplomat of Oriental Medicine is a physician who has satisfied state and national exams to be licensed as a master herbalist.
+Florida State also requires that in order to hold an AP license, the practitioner must also be nationally certified by the NCCAOM, National Certification Commission for Acupuncture and Oriental Medicine.
 Just know that in order for your EAMP to poke with needles, he or she had to go through rigorous schooling, training, and national boards.
 You are in good hands.

 Are Acupuncture and Oriental Medicine the same thing?